skellis46/slipbox/trading zones for experiments and knowledge.md

 - #unfinished
-- #toread -- Peter Galison, _Image and Logic: A Material Culture of Microphysics_ (Chicago: University of Chicago Press, 1997), 46, 781.
+- [ ] look briefly at to determine if worth deepening: Peter Galison, _Image and Logic: A Material Culture of Microphysics_ (Chicago: University of Chicago Press, 1997), 46, 781.

 ---